Trachemys scripta

 Range/Habitat

 The Pond Slider is native to the southeastern and midwestern US.
-In Vermont, we have scattered reports of individuals from six counties (fourteen towns), where they are presumed to be released pets.
+In Vermont, we have scattered reports of individuals from seven counties (sixteen towns), where they are presumed to be released pets.

 Red-eared Sliders spend much of their time basking in the sun on rocks, logs, and shorelines; however, they are also capable of moving over land.
 They prefer still, warm, and shallow water with a mucky bottom, and lots of emergent vegetation.